Cathaya: Description

 One or two botanists, unhappy with the idea of a new genus in such a familiar family, tried to shoehorn it into other existing genera, as Pseudotsuga argyrophylla and Tsuga argyrophylla.
 It is however very distinct from both of these genera, and these combinations are not now used.

-The Butchart Gardens in Victoria, British Columbia had a small living specimen.
-The tree died in 2017.
+The species was introduced into Europe and North America in the 1990s.

 Fossil record

-Cathaya sp. fossils are described from the early Pleistocene of southern Portugal.
-They are abundant in European brown coal deposits dating from between 10–30 million years ago.
+The extinct fossil species Cathaya loehri (Engelhardt & Kinkelin) Chun & Kuang is described from the Miocene and Pliocene of Germany and France; other Cathaya fossils are known from the Miocene and Pliocene of eastern Siberia, and from the early Pleistocene of southern Portugal.
+They are abundant in European brown coal deposits dating from between 10 and 30 million years ago.